 Salmon Crudo Ginger Soy Recipe Ingredients

-Serving a crudo is all about letting a few really good ingredients shine.
+Serving salmon crudo is all about letting a few really good ingredients shine.
 Don’t skimp on anything here, get the good stuff!

-- Fish: Get the good stuff, only buy sushi grade salmon sashimi.
+- Fish: Get the good stuff, only buy sushi grade salmon sashimi for this salmon crudo recipe.
 This is non negotiable.
 Your average local grocery might not carry this, so call around to your local fish monger.

 - Ginger: Use a zester to grate fresh ginger.
 You want enough to be flavorful, but not so much you lose the taste of the fish.
 I think around 1 Tbsp and 1 tsp of fresh ginger is a perfect amount.